refnx/refnx/doc/installation.rst

 Creating a conda environment
 ============================

 1. In a shell window create a conda environment and install the dependencies.
+   Note that not all of these dependencies are essential, but they are required to run the full refnx test suite.
 The **-n** flag indicates that the environment is called *refnx*.

     ::

-     conda create -n refnx python=3.7 numpy scipy cython pandas h5py xlrd pytest pyqt matplotlib
+     conda create -n refnx python=3.9 numpy scipy cython pandas h5py xlrd pytest pyqt matplotlib ipywidgets jupyter

 2. Activate the environment that we're going to be working in: